how to dry silk pillowcases

 With freshly dried silk sheets and pillowcases come wrinkles and creases.
 While these can ease out over time, if seeing those creases bothers you, a little bit of straightening wouldn't hurt if done the right way.

-If you want to iron, start by turning your silk pillowcase inside out and setting your iron to low, specifically for silk or delicate fabrics.
+If you want to iron, start by turning your iron to low, specifically for silk or delicate fabrics.
 Iron while it's still slightly damp, or place a clean cloth as a barrier between the iron and the pillowcase to prevent direct heat exposure.

 Iron on the opposite side to effectively remove wrinkles without damaging your pillowcases.